Arbiter1227/Blackjack/README.md

 ## AI
 The Enemy AI will automatically stand if it's score is higher than 15.
 Use this info to your advantage.
-## Auto-Format broke
-As you may know, I suck at formatting, so my code looks like garbage.
-Sorry about that.
 ## Forks
 Not much to add here, so IDK.